Nome Municipality: Administrative history

+The borders of the municipality have not changed since that time (which is pretty rare among municipalities in Norway).

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of Telemark county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestfold og Telemark county (after Telemark and Vestfold counties were merged).
+The merger was shortlived, and on 1 January 2024, the merger was undone and this municipality became part of Telemark county once again.

 Name

-The municipality is named after the Nomevatnet lake which is at the start of the river Eidselva.
+The municipality is named after the lake Nomevatnet which is at the start of the river Eidselva.
 The meaning of the name is uncertain.
 It may be related to the first element in the name Numedal.

 Coat of arms

 The coat of arms was granted on 10 March 1989.
 The official blazon is "Per bend sinistre dancetty argent and azure" (Venstre skrådelt av sølv og blått ved trappesnitt).
 This means the arms are divided with a diagonal line that is dancetty (in the shape of steps).
 The field (background) below the line has a tincture of blue.
 Above the line, the field has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The design is meant to represent the Telemark Canal and its locks to raise and lower boats.
 The canal was built in the 19th century and it runs through the municipality, connecting the lake Bandak to the North Sea.
 The arms were designed by Øyvind Larsen.
 The municipal flag has the same design as the coat of arms.